nickyiliwang0000/h/projects/project-04.md

 ## Project proposals

 Once you have a good idea, we want you to fill out a [scope outline document](https://docs.google.com/forms/d/1ZEeOBjBbn4nOEYc8xhi4wRbMWaroXSkYzwta_mcu9iA/edit) and then meet with **an instructor who will approve and submit it for you**.
 This is designed to make you think about what your minimum viable product is (i.e. what is the smallest version of this idea that is a functional product), and it mimics a project approval process you may do at work.
+Here is [an example of a scope approval](https://hychalknotes.s3.amazonaws.com/Scope%20Approval%20Example.pdf).

 Remember that you can have as many stretch goals as you want, but the minimum viable product is what's stated on your scope document and you are **committed to producing** that by the deadline.